NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ### Read/Write Data

-All data is written and read as a database variants.
-This is a special type that can be transformed into a primitive type (integet, float, bool, string) or into a container of other variants.
+All data is written and read as database variants.
+This is a special type that can be transformed into a primitive type (integer, float, bool, string) or a container of other variants.
 You can convert supported data types to a variant by simply dragging the value out pin to the variant in pin.
 You will be notified that a conversions is possible, you will see an error otherwise.

 #### Write